Special Educational Needs

 At Newall Green we believe that teaching pupils with SEND is a whole-school responsibility.
 The core of the teachers’ work involves a continuous cycle of planning, teaching, and assessing, considering the differences in pupils’ abilities, aptitudes, and interests.
 Some pupils may need increased levels of provision and support; the school will intervene by referring to our school’s graduated response wave chart.

-If after recommendations have been put in place, the child is still making little or no progress, the SENDCo will meet with parents to discuss further intervention (including possible referrals to outside agencies), and the child will be added to our Special Educational Needs Register.
+If, after recommendations have been put in place, the child is still making little or no progress, the SENDCo will meet with parents to discuss further intervention (including possible referrals to outside agencies), and the child will be added to our Special Educational Needs Register.
 The Class Teacher will complete a Learning Plan for the child which will be reviewed and updated at least three times a year.
 This will enable the teacher to set targets for the child to work towards.

 Education, Health and Care Plans